eazXneo/DART-Desktop-App/README.md

 Please note that on a Windows machine, the "main" application must remain in its original folder to run correctly.

 ## Ackowledgements
-Special thanks to [@justinengelmann](https://github.com/justinengelmann) for advice and feedback on this project.
+Special thanks to Prof. Keane and [@justinengelmann](https://github.com/justinengelmann) for advice and feedback on this project.

 ![basic run using DART Desktop app](.github/art/splash_screen.gif)